-The architect was also known for his love of open spaces and nature which is obvious the minute you walk through the front door.
+The architect was also known for his love of open spaces and nature which is evident the minute you walk through the front door.
 One of my favorite rooms was the open living room with an arch fireplace in a nook and built-in seating along the perimeter.
 Above the fireplace was an inscription, “Truth is Life” which Horan described in the book when the Cheney’s visited the Wrights at their home for dinner.

 Wright’s studio consisted of a large two-story drafting room for himself and his associates, his office, an office for his secretary, and a beautiful reception area that had an amazing abstract glass skylight.
-Along with his associates, he designed over 125 structures including the Robie House and Unity Temple.
+Along with his partners, he designed over 125 structures including the Robie House and Unity Temple.
 One story that was passed along by the tour guide that I thought was interesting was about Marion Mahony.
 She was the first employee hired by Wright and became the world’s first woman to be officially licensed as an architect.
-She actually finished some of Wright’s homes after he sold his practice in 1909.
+She finished some of Wright’s homes after he sold his practice in 1909.

 Walking tour of the Frank Lloyd Wright Historic District

-The world’s largest collection of Frank Lloyd Wright designed homes and buildings are in Oak Park.
-With a map of the neighborhood and my headset I set out for a twenty stop audio tour.
+The world’s largest collection of Frank Lloyd Wright-designed homes and buildings are in Oak Park.
+With a map of the neighborhood and my headset, I set out for a twenty stop audio tour.
 All of the homes were private homes and I thought about how cool it was for the owners to live in a historic home.
-Some of the houses were his famous Prairie style and others were Victorian.
-The tour took me about an hour and I enjoyed every minute walking around the fall foliage on an unseasonably 70 degrees day.
+Some of the houses were his famous Prairie style, and others were Victorian.
+The tour took me about an hour, and I enjoyed every minute walking around the fall foliage on an unseasonably 70 degrees day.